yohasebe/monadic-chat/docs/basic-apps.md

 ![Novel Writer app icon](../assets/icons/novel.png ':size=40')

 This application is for co-writing novels with the assistant.
-Create a novel with compelling characters, vivid descriptions, and a convincing plot.
 The story unfolds based on the user's prompts, maintaining consistency and flow.
+First, the AI agent asks for the setting of the story, the characters, the genre, and the total number of words.
+The user can then provide the prompt, and the AI agent will continue the story based on that prompt.
 <details>
 <summary>novel_writer_app.rb</summary>